Renting an Apartment in Siem Reap

 Roomorama has several apartments listed in Kruos village off Airport Road as short-term rentals, such as these apartments for just $15-20 a night.
 The price looked too good to be true, but the owner never responded to my query.

 A quick Google search revealed it was The Crystal Apartments and we happened to be staying nearby at the Anantara so we dropped by.
-They only had one apartment available – on a minimum six-month lease (their shortest rental period is 3 months) – and the manager didn’t even realize they were listed.
-I pointed this out to Roomorama, however, the property is bewilderingly still listed.
+They only had one apartment available – on a minimum six-month lease (their shortest rental period is 3 months) – and the manager didn’t even realize they were listed and said they had no relationship to Roomorama.
+I pointed this out to Roomorama, however, they declined to respond and the property was bewilderingly still listed at the time of writing this.

-As you would have seen if you clicked through to any of those links above, there are very few affordable traditional holiday rentals, as in privately-owned apartments or houses, in Siem Reap, mainly expensive luxury villas.
+As you would have seen if you clicked through to any of those links above, there are very few affordable traditional holiday rentals, as in privately-owned apartments or houses, in Siem Reap.
+There were only a few expensive luxury villas when I researched this post.

 Do see our post on How to Avoid Holiday Rental Scams too.